 The Pennsylvania General Assembly has introduced a host of bills to address both liability protections for businesses and worker protections.

-Senate Bill 1194 would provide employers in the Keystone State with reasonable protection from targeted lawsuits related to COVID-19.
+COVID-19 liability legislation introduced includes Senate Bill 1194 which would provide employers in the Keystone State with reasonable protection from targeted lawsuits related to COVID-19.
 The protections would not cover businesses engaging in willful gross negligence in failing to comply with mandatory safety and health standards.
 State Representative Karen Boback (R) is also in the process of introducing legislation, modeled after Virginia’s Executive Order 60.
 That bill would provide certain liability protections to healthcare providers during a state of emergency: the bill would exempt any health care provider who provides services to those injured in a disaster to be immune to civil liability for injury or wrongful death.

 Providing protections for workers has also spurred the creation of numerous pieces of legislation.
 House Bill 2396 would establish the presumption that a life-sustaining worker who contracts an infectious disease and their resulting condition or inability to work because of their work-related duties.
 As a result, the worker would not have to use any paid-time off or contractual-time off and would be eligible for workers’ compensation.
 House Bill 2411 would invest in personal protective equipment (PPE) to protect frontline health care workers and patients, establish mental health supports for frontline health care workers, and create a childcare grant program for frontline health care workers to ensure they can afford childcare.
 House Bill 2557 would provide temporary Unemployment Compensation Law provisions related to COVID-19 to protect workers who have a good cause to quit their job or refuse to work due to COVID-19.